OpenChain-KWG/supplier-leaflet-1.0-kr/03_Benefits_of_OSS.md

 > (번역 필요 / 담당자 :   )

-3. Other ways of distributing OSS include shipping a product, releasing mobile application software, or providing an update of software for a previously shipped device.
+3.Other ways of distributing OSS include shipping a product, releasing mobile application software, or providing an update of software for a previously shipped device.

 If OSS is included in a product, mobile application, or software update, this constitutes distribution of OSS.
 The entity who ships the product or releases the software is required to comply with the OSS license.